 Other euro area national central banks will exchange litas banknotes, free of charge, at the fixed exchange rate from 1 January to 28 February 2015.
 The amount that can be exchanged is limited to €1,000 for any given party/transaction on any one day.

-The European Central Bank (ECB) and Lietuvos bankas have prepared a joint Euro information campaign.
-It included:
+The European Central Bank (ECB) and Lietuvos bankas are carrying out a joint Euro information campaign including:

-Lietuvos bankas and the European Central Bank invited these businesses and organisations to join forces with them to spread information about the euro in Lithuania.
-As a “partner”, they had access to information on the euro that they could pass on to their customers, clients, members and employees.
+Lietuvos bankas and the European Central Bank invited businesses and organisations to join forces with them to spread information about the euro in Lithuania.
+As a “partner”, they had access to information and materials on the euro that they could pass on to their customers, clients, members and employees.
 This was a good way to ensure that all the stakeholders had accurate and timely information from reliable sources.